Skip to content

 Promotion Drivers

-Clinical credibility, readiness, deployment performance, and leadership inside the Nurse Corps matter more here than flashy resume padding.
-The job is unforgiving of weak fundamentals.
+Clinical credibility, readiness, deployment performance, and leadership inside the Nurse Corps matter more here than resume padding.
+Flight nurses who stay sharp clinically, maintain mission qualification, and demonstrate sound officer judgment build competitive records.
+The field is unforgiving of weak fundamentals, and promotion boards can tell the difference between an officer who was technically present and one who actually led.

 Broadening